openstack/openstack-manuals/doc/config-reference/source/tables/nova-neutron.rst

    * - ``metadata_proxy_shared_secret`` =
      - (StrOpt) Shared secret to validate proxies Neutron metadata requests
    * - ``ovs_bridge`` = ``br-int``
-     - (StrOpt) Name of Integration Bridge used by Open vSwitch
+     - (StrOpt) Default OVS bridge name to use if not specified by Neutron
    * - ``region_name`` = ``None``
      - (StrOpt) Region name for connecting to neutron in admin context
    * - ``service_metadata_proxy`` = ``False``